-Now that you’ve found the Mac address on your Chromebook let’s move on to the next part.
+Now that you’ve found the Mac address on your Chromebook through whichever method most appeals to you, let’s move on to the next part.
 We’ll tell you how you can change the Mac address on your Chromebook device.

 Changing the Mac address on Your Chromebook

 To change the Mac address on your Chromebook, you’ll have to be in developer mode.
-Be aware that this also makes your Chromebook slightly less protected when doing so.
-There is a layer of security that gets taken away.
-It’ll also wipe out anything on your Chromebook so, make sure you’ve backed up beforehand.
+Be aware that this also makes your Chromebook slightly less protected when doing so, as there is a layer of security that gets taken away.
+It will also wipe out anything on your Chromebook, so make sure you’ve backed everything up beforehand.